akarimp/Oceanlyz/docs/3_Getting_Started_Python.rst

 **2) Install OCEANLYZ**

-After Python is installed, we need to install OCEANLYZ package.
+After Python is installed, you need to install OCEANLYZ package.

-To install OCEANLYZ via pip (https://pypi.org/project/oceanlyz):
+To install OCEANLYZ via pip (https://pypi.org/project/oceanlyz) if you use pure Python:

 .. code:: python

     pip install oceanlyz

-To install OCEANLYZ via Anaconda cloud (https://anaconda.org/akarimp/oceanlyz):
+To install OCEANLYZ via Anaconda cloud (https://anaconda.org/akarimp/oceanlyz) if you use Anaconda Python distribution:

 .. code:: python